djeada/Databases-Notes/notes/11_security_best_practices/02_database_security.md

 ## Database Security

 Database security encompasses a comprehensive set of measures designed to protect database management systems against threats that could compromise their confidentiality, integrity, and availability.
-As databases often store sensitive and critical information, safeguarding them is essential for protecting data privacy, ensuring compliance with regulatory requirements, and maintaining trust with customers and stakeholders.
+As databases often store sensitive and critical information, safeguarding them is important for protecting data privacy, ensuring compliance with regulatory requirements, and maintaining trust with customers and stakeholders.

-**Key Objectives of Database Security:**
+**Objectives of Database Security:**

 - Confidentiality ensures that **sensitive data remains accessible** only to authorized users, preventing any unauthorized disclosure.
 - Integrity involves maintaining the **accuracy, consistency, and trustworthiness** of data throughout its lifecycle to prevent corruption or unauthorized modifications.